On the singular position-dependent mass: Introduction

 Essentially, one formulates Schr\"{o}dinger's theory considering particles with constant mass \cite{Schrodinger}.
 However, in addressing solid-state physics systems, it becomes evident that for a theoretical understanding of transport phenomena in semiconductors, the chemical composition of the material is position-dependent \cite{Slater,Luttinger}.
 Thus, the PDM concept emerges when a periodic field acts on a particle, i.e., an electron.
 In this scenario, one promotes the particle's mass to a tensorial entity concerning unperturbed band structure \cite{Luttinger}.
 The electronic wave packet that emerges in the energy band constitutes the entity correlated with the PDM.
 This wave packet follows the Wannier-Slater theorem \cite{Slater,Wannier}, whose expression resembles Schr\"{o}dinger's equation, i.e.,

 where $F(r,t)$ is the envelope function, $E(k)$ the dispersion energy, $k$ the crystal momentum, and $V(r)$ the potential due to external sources (impurities).
 Nonetheless, one highlights that considering a many-body Hamiltonian approximation to an electron, it is possible to derive a Schr\"{o}dinger-like equation with PDM.
 In this context, the PDM concept has been the subject of intensive study in several systems with effective mass \cite{Mustafa,Costa,Zare,Ghafourian,Pourali}.
 Furthermore, it is noteworthy that significant recent technological and theoretical advances have motivated considerable investigation into systems with PDM.
-Such interest arises from the crucial role played by this property, which enables the analysis of semiconductor impurities \cite{Luttinger,Slater,Wannier}, nonlinear optical phenomena \cite{Guo,Zhang}, and quantum-relativistic problems \cite{pacheco,ILima0}.
+Such interest arises from the crucial role played by this property, which enables the analysis of semiconductor impurities \cite{Slater,Luttinger,Wannier}, nonlinear optical phenomena \cite{Guo,Zhang}, and quantum-relativistic problems \cite{ILima0}.
+In addition to these applications, PDM problems are extensively used in studies concerning the influence of effective mass on polarons confined in parabolic wells \cite{RR1}, systems with complex optical potentials \cite{RR2}, as well as the quantum-mechanical description of systems subject to hyperbolic interactions \cite{RR3,RR4}, among other \cite{RR5,RR6,RR8,RR9,RR10,RR11,RR12}.
+Although the study of problems involving PDM is a well-established field, we propose, for the first time, that a crystalline lattice, whose atoms inherently vibrate under the influence of a harmonic potential (see Ref. \cite{Kittel}), can exhibit singular characteristics when subjected to parallel stress induced by impurities, such as electromagnetic fields.
+This situation leads to the emergence of the singular mass profile, derived from multipolar contributions, as will be detailed in Eq. \eqref{Eq6}.
+In this framework, this work aims to investigate the quantum-mechanical description of the system resulting from the clustering of particles caused by such impurities.
+Although several studies have addressed problems related to singular PDM, we believe this is the first to explore the configuration of lattice defects using the PDM formalism.